JaymZZZZ/VA-Datatape/README.md

 # VA-Datatape for DCS F-16C Viper
 Voice Attack Datatape for the DCS F-16C Viper

-## New Features in 0.0.7
+## New Features in 0.0.8
-1) Support for CombatFlite JSON exports
+1) Support for CombatFlite XML exports
+2) Support for altitude

 ## New Features in 0.0.6
 1) Fixed a bug with multiple spaces or trailing spaces breaking profile